janis-commerce/cache-manager/README.md

 #### API redis
-- `initialize('string client)`
+- `initialize('client)`
 Initialize the redis manager if you did not previously with the cache manager initializer.
-Receives as a parameter a string to be able to use it as a prefix
+Receives as a parameter a client [string] to be able to use it as a prefix

-- `set('string key', 'string subkey', 'value')`
+- `set('key', 'subkey', 'some value')`
-Save data
+Save data.
+Receives a key [string], a subkey [string] and value to save.

-- `get('string key', 'string subkey')`
+- `get('key', 'subkey')`
 Fetched data in the fastest strategy.
+Receives the key [string] and subkey [string] as parameter with which the value was saved.
 Returns a promise.
 In case of not found a value returns null

 - `reset()`
 Delete all entities in cache

-- `reset('string key')`
+- `reset('key')`
-Delete a especific entity in cache
+Delete a especific entity in cache.
+Receives the key [string] of the entity to be deleted

 - `close()`
 Close connection